Key Takeaways

 Our daily language matters.
 Examine the differences between these two statements:

-- “I could choose something fresh because it sounds energizing right now,” gives you agency.
+"I should* eat a salad" feels like a demand vs. "I could* choose something fresh because it sounds energizing right now," gives you agency.

 Prioritize Consistency Over Perfection